Shaynna Blaze’s Top 5 Interior Design Trends For 2021

 Design trend #3.
 Industrial colours & finishes

-Industrial colours and materials are expected to make waves in 2021.
+Industrial colours and materials are expected to make waves as a new design trend in 2021.
 Think dark metals, textured timber and stone, matte black finishes, and a contemporary “grunge” feel to usher in the new year.

 It’s dark, it’s moody, and it’s perfect for homeowners looking to take an alternative approach to their interior design.

-“Industrial themes are taking a new sophisticated direction and meeting modern, contemporary designs in the middle,” Shaynna says.
+“Industrial interior design themes are taking a new sophisticated direction and meeting modern, contemporary designs in the middle,” Shaynna says.

 “No more raw steel but solid, blackened steel.
 Exposed timbers will be dressed and we will concentrate on the quality of the material rather than leaving it in its natural state.”

 “We’ll see black and walnut colours, high grained marble and stone, and hidden lighting rather than feature lighting to give the space a moody, dramatic presence.”